Not all those who wander are lost- J.R.R Tolkien

 Reading is active, not automatic

 One of the most useful ideas for me has come from Duke and Cartwright’s Active View of Reading.
-Their work highlights that reading is not just about having skills, it is about actively using them.
-Readers rely on bridging processes, like inference and background knowledge, and on self-regulation, like noticing confusion, rereading, and choosing strategies when meaning slips away (Duke & Cartwright, 2021).
+Their work highlights that reading is not just about having skills (comprehension, decoding, inference, etc.); it is about actively using them.
+Readers rely on bridging processes, inference and background knowledge, and on self-regulation, such as rereading, and choosing strategies to use when meaning slips away (Duke & Cartwright, 2021).

-That matters because many struggling readers are not simply “bad at reading.”
-Sometimes they can decode but do not know how to actively make meaning.
+This matters because many struggling readers are not simply “bad at reading.”
+Frequently, they can decode but do not know how to actively make meaning of what they have read.
 Sometimes they do not notice confusion, and sometimes they notice it but do not know what to do next.
-When we understand reading as an active process, comprehension instruction stops looking optional and starts looking essential.
+When we understand reading as an active process, comprehension instruction becomes essential rather than optional.

 What teachers can do right now

 For experienced teachers, the challenge is often making the invisible more explicit.
 It is easy to assume older students already know how to infer, summarize, use context clues, or recognize text structures.
 Often, they do not.
-That might mean pre-teaching vocabulary, modelling pronoun resolution, naming signal words, using graphic organizers, or creating discussion routines that let more than the same four confident students do the talking and the thinking (Letchford & Rasinski, 2021; McElhone, 2019; Oakhill et al., 2015).
+This might require pre-teaching vocabulary, modelling pronoun resolution, naming signal words, using graphic organizers, or creating discussion routines that let more than the same four confident students do all the talking and the thinking (Letchford & Rasinski, 2021; McElhone, 2019; Oakhill et al., 2015).

 Literacy strands work together